 Alternatively, when the boot loader attempted to access the designated boot device, it did not recognize its data as a file system structure.
 In simpler terms, the boot process did not find a bootable system where the boot configuration data said it was supposed to be.
 At the highest possible level, this error indicates no boot device is known or accessible to the problem PC.

 Common Causes of INACCESSIBLE BOOT DEVICE BSODs

 Most of the time, the INACCESSIBLE BOOT DEVICE error occurs because a boot device has failed or is unreadable.
-During input/output (I/O) initialization the boot device driver might not have been able to initialize the boot device (which is a hard drive or SSD, perhaps even one of the best SSDs).
+During input/output (I/O) initialization, the boot device driver might not have been able to initialize the boot device (which is either the best hard drive or one of the best SSDs).
 Other potential causes include:

 - File system initialization could not recognize the data on the boot device.

 - Device parameters for the boot device have become damaged, corrupted, or are invalid.

 - If an error occurred during initial system installation, the OS may have been installed on an unsupported disk controller, or a valid driver for a non-standard disk controller may not be valid or available.